k0smik0/hermes/Readme.md

 In views (activities, buttons, views, or any class you consider "view" in meaning of mvc pattern) you can, alternatively:

-* implements HermesClient and its methods, in order to access your controller
+* implement HermesClient and its methods, in order to access your controller

 	or

-* instance a HermesClientWrapper, which provides the custom controller instance from service, transparently (HermesClientWrapper is just an HermesClient implementation)
+* retrieve an instance of Connector, which provides the custom controller instance from service

+In "MainActivity" (the start ones, or launcher/dashboard) you have to use HermesMainEventHandler (retrieve an instance from HermesApplication or via roboguice - see example below) in order to manage service start/stop/binding/unbinding events

 <br/><br/>
 Of course, honoring this mvc interpretation, you can consider Activity (or Fragment) as view container,<br/>